 Game viewing in the North Luangwa is exciting and includes huge herds of buffalo (sometimes up to 1000-strong), a feature of the park.
 Zebra, Impala, Cookson’s wildebeest and puku are common and preyed on by all the big predators including lion, leopard, hyena and some wild dogs.
 It’s possible to find the rare Lichtenstein’s hartebeest near the Muchinga Escarpment.

 In the 1960s, Zambia’s black rhino population was the third largest in Africa.
-But just two decades later Zambia’s rhinos were hurtling towards extinction from poaching.
-In 2003 through to 2010, 25 black rhinos were successfully reintroduced to North Luangwa and are doing very well.
+Two decades later, Zambia’s rhinos were hurtling towards extinction from poaching.
+In 2003 through to 2010, 25 black rhino were successfully reintroduced to North Luangwa.
+Looked after by the Frankfurt Zoological Society and a strong anti-poaching team the population is successfully booming and could soon be used to stock South Luangwa.

 Just like South Luangwa, North Luangwa National Park is a birders paradise.
 All the birds in the South have been recorded here as well.
 Sighted regularly are the crowned cranes, purple crested loeries, broad billed roller, Lilian’s lovebird, the carmine bee-eater, giant eagle owl and Pel’s fishing owl.
 Occasionally seen are the bat hawk, black coucal and osprey.